keitaroinc/ckanext-cas/README.rst

 to serialize user attribute types that different from string.

-`Pull request <https://github.com/jbittel/django-mama-cas/pull/44>`_ has been submitted but if until it has been approved and merged you can use the following `fork <https://github.com/keitaroinc/django-mama-cas/tree/saml-response-errors>`_ of ``django-mama-cas``.
+`Pull request <https://github.com/jbittel/django-mama-cas/pull/44>`_ has been submitted but until it has been approved and merged you can use the following `fork <https://github.com/keitaroinc/django-mama-cas/tree/saml-response-errors>`_ of ``django-mama-cas``.

 ------------------------